shivani909/shivani909/README.md

-- 🔭 I’m currently working at Volition llp
+- 🔭 I’m currently working on a productivity app
-- 🌱 I’m currently learning Solidity
-- 👯 I’m looking to collaborate on open source Solidity project
+- 👯 I’m looking to collaborate on open source flutter project
-- 🤔 I’m looking for guidance on Solidity
 - 💬 Ask me about Flutter | Dart | Firebase | UI/UX
 - 📫 How to reach me: code.shivani09@gmail.com
 - 😄 Pronouns: She/her